aryan-mrrobot/Burp-Extension/README.md

 - **CSP Analysis**: Detailed analysis of Content Security Policy headers
 - **Context Analysis**: Determines injection context for targeted payloads
 - **Custom Payloads**: Support for user-defined payload sets
+- **Crawling & Endpoint Discovery**: Breadth‑first crawl with configurable depth and URL limits; discovers parameters from links, forms, robots.txt and sitemap.xml
+- **Per‑Page Parameter Testing**: Parameters are associated with the page they were found on and tested against that specific URL

 ## Installation